askides/clean-architecture-react/README.md

 ### GetTodos

 Obtain the Todo list from an API.
+(Using a React-Query Query)

 ### CreateTodo

 Simulate a creation of a new Todo, with a response handler using the notification service.
+(Using a React-Query Mutation)

 ### GetUsers

 Obtain the User list from an API.
 This use case has an additional layer using a DTO to enhance API response flexibility.
+(Using a custom handmade hook useApi).

 ## Services